List of Catch-22 characters: Captain Aardvark

 Captain Aardvark (called Aarfy) is the navigator in Yossarian's B-25 bomber (but only when Yossarian is flying in the lead ship – hence Aarfy's sporadic appearances in the air in the novel).
-He is oblivious to incoming flak, repeatedly gets lost on missions, and always smokes a pipe.
+He is oblivious to flak, repeatedly gets lost on missions, and always smokes a pipe.
 Yossarian comments that Aarfy is just not intelligent enough to be afraid of the war.
-He befriends Nately in the hope of working for Nately's wealthy father after the war.
+Aardvark befriends Nately in the hope of working for Nately's wealthy father after the war.
 Aarfy sees himself as moral and protects well-connected women from the sexual advances of other officers, but he ends up raping and murdering the innocent maid Michaela.
 When asked by Yossarian why he did not simply hire a prostitute, he repeats his common admonition that "Old Aarfy has never paid for it."
 He shows no remorse for these crimes until he begins to worry that he might be brought to justice for them.

 Major Major Major Major

-The ineffectual squadron commander of the base in Pianosa, who was named Major Major Major by his father as a joke - passing up the lesser possibilities of "Drum Major, Minor Major, Sergeant Major, or C Sharp Major" - and was later made a Major by an IBM machine with a sense of humor.
+The ineffectual squadron commander of the base in Pianosa, who was named Major Major Major by his father as a joke; passing up the lesser possibilities of "Drum Major, Minor Major, Sergeant Major, or C Sharp Major"; and was later made a Major by an IBM machine with a sense of humor.
 He is disliked by most of the enlisted men in Pianosa because he was promoted so suddenly, and he chooses to remain isolated from the other people at the base, letting Sergeant Towser handle the operations of the base.
-He doesn't allow people to see him in his office while he is in his office; they can only see him when he isn't there.
+Major doesn't allow people to see him in his office while he is in his office; they can only see him when he isn't there.
 He utilizes Yossarian's alias, Washington Irving, to shirk official document duties.

 Lieutenant (later Colonel and eventually General) Scheisskopf

 Scheisskopf is the training unit commander for Yossarian and Clevinger, and takes a particular dislike to Clevinger.
-Even though Clevinger is just as serious about parades as Scheisskopf, and his ideas help the squadron win multiple parades, Scheisskopf still considers him a "wise guy", and someone that needs to be "brought down a peg or two."
-He is at constant odds with his wife's masochistic libido, as his severe love for parades leaves him too busy to pay any attention to her.
-Scheisskopf is an ambitious and humorless man who is absolutely in love with war and is only happy in life when the opposing side is losing.
+Even though Clevinger is just as serious about parades as Scheisskopf, and his ideas help the squadron win multiple parade competitions, Scheisskopf still considers him a "wise guy", and someone that needs to be "brought down a peg or two."
+He is at constant odds with his wife's masochistic libido, as his love for parades leaves him too busy to pay any attention to her.
+Scheisskopf is an ambitious and humorless man who is absolutely in love with war and is only happy when the opposing side is losing.